 Current technology enables traditional meetings to be replaced by digital ones, leading to a direct reduction in carbon dioxide emissions.
-The City’s goal is to replace physical meetings wherever appropriate.
+The Stockholm smart city project goal is to replace physical meetings wherever appropriate.

 - Enable digital meetings by instituting standard functionality in the workplace or by procuring web services.

 - Generate incentives for employees to choose digital meetings.